HAL: Inducing Human-likeness in LLMs with Alignment: Quantifying Human-likeness

 Alongside high accuracy in distinguishing human dialogues from AI, we wish to make the features simple and interpretable.
 We therefore select the top $M=16$ traits ranked by absolute weight magnitude $|W_i|$.
 Using only these features reduces accuracy only marginally, to $77.12\%$ while giving a notable boost in interpretability and explainability.

 We refer to this reduced set as \emph{Human-Like 16 Questions} (HL16Q).
 After retraining the logistic regression on the full Turing test dataset using these 16 features, we fix the learned weights $\mathbf{W}$ and bias $b$.
 Table~\ref{tab:hl16Q} lists the selected statements and their learned weights.
-The signs and magnitudes reflect how each trait shifts the model toward or away from a human classification in this dataset.
-This allows us to define a single scalar score for any new dialogue:
+The signs and magnitudes reflect how each trait shifts the model toward or away from a human classification in this dataset; however, they are not a universal measure of human-likeness.